-The Soda Lake Geothermal plant is a dual geothermal electric-generating facility situated eight miles north-west of Fallon, Nevada, US, the second-ranking state in terms of geothermal resources.
+The Soda Lake Geothermal plant is a dual geothermal electric-generating facility situated eight miles north-west of Fallon, Nevada, US.
+Nevada is the second-ranking US state in terms of geothermal resources.
 Soda Lake I was launched in 1987 and the second part of the facility, Soda Lake II, has been in operation since 1991.

 The existing combined nameplate capacity of Soda Lake I and Soda Lake II is almost 23MW.
 Together, they generate an average output of 15MW, which was achieved for the first time in 2010.